mlflow/mlflow/docs/source/llms/deployments/index.rst

 .. _deployments_configuration:

-Configuring the Deployments Server
+Configuring the gateway server
 ==================================

 The MLflow AI Gateway relies on a user-provided configuration file, written in YAML, that defines the endpoints and providers available to the server.
-The configuration file dictates how the deployments server interacts with various language model providers and determines the end-points that users can access.
+The configuration file dictates how the gateway server interacts with various language model providers and determines the end-points that users can access.

-Deployments Server Configuration
+gateway server Configuration
 --------------------------------

 The configuration file includes a series of sections, each representing a unique endpoint.